skip to content

 Control (Nuisance Dog) Order

-The local council may make a Control (Nuisance Dog) Order if satisfied that the dog is a nuisance and the dog has attacked, harassed or chased a person, animal or bird, or is likely to do so, in circumstances that would constitute an offence (or is subject to an order of another jurisdiction that corresponds to a Control (Nuisance Dog) Order) [see Dog and Cat Management Act 1995 (SA) s 51(d)].
+The local council or the Board may make a Control (Nuisance Dog) Order if satisfied that the dog is a nuisance and the dog has attacked, harassed or chased a person, animal or bird, or is likely to do so, in circumstances that would constitute an offence [Dog and Cat Management Act 1995 (SA) s 51(d)].
+An order may also be made if the dog is subject to an order of another jurisdiction that corresponds to a Control (Nuisance Dog) Order).

 • be kept indoors at the owner’s premises or within fencing of the premises to prevent the dog escaping

-• except while confined to the owner’s premises, be under effective control by reason of physical restraint, and
+• be under effective control by reason of physical restraint, except while confined to the owner’s premises.

-• the person responsible for the dog to undertake specified training courses
+The order may also require the person responsible for the dog, or the dog, or both, to undertake specified training courses.

 All reasonable steps must be taken to prevent the dog from repeating the behaviour that gave rise to the order.